In-Depth Guides

 For UK SMEs, business structure choice drives tax position, liability exposure, and growth optionality.
 Sole trader, partnership, LLP, limited company each suit different stages.
 Incorporation Relief defers CGT on transfer; statutory directorship duties are non-trivial; funding routes vary by structure.

-12 min readRead pillar →
+12 min readRead guide →

 VAT07 / 10

-VAT for SMEs
+Voluntary VAT for B2B SMEs

-12 min readRead pillar →
+12 min readRead guide →

 Harrow Local08 / 10